MaayanLab/speedrichr/README.md

 ## Building a new image and updating gene list files

 The data used by Speedrichr are stored directly in the docker image.
-To update or add a new GMT file the following steps have to be taken:
+You can download the gmt files from an S3 bucket `s3://maayanlab-public/enrichr` (ask Daniel for access) To update or add a new GMT file the following steps have to be taken:

 1. Update the file:
     /src/main/webapp/WEB-INF/data/datasetStatistics.json